About

 Honoring Dr. Thomas J. O’Keefe

-The O’Keefe Institute performs basic and applied research to develop technology, methodologies and tools that facilitate sustainable supply of strategic minerals for the United States.
-The Institute also does science-based policy work that informs government policy on strategic minerals.
-The Institute leverages state-of-the-art research facilities distributed across the Missouri S&T campus and faculty researchers from several academic departments.
+The O’Keefe Center performs basic and applied research to develop technology, methodologies and tools that facilitate sustainable supply of strategic minerals for the United States.
+The Center also does science-based policy work that informs government policy on strategic minerals.
+The Center leverages state-of-the-art research facilities distributed across the Missouri S&T campus and faculty researchers from several academic departments.

 Dr. O’Keefe’s Primary Area of Focus